 - Garages and especially the garage walls that separate that area from the main house

 - Garage ceilings that have living areas above

-Why Not Use Type X Everywhere?
+Why Not Use Type X Drywall Everywhere?

-If you want fire rated drywall to be installed all throughout your house, you would need to request this with the contractor, as this is not normally done.
+If you want fire-rated drywall to be installed all throughout your house, you would need to request this with the contractor, as this is not normally done.

+The ability of Type X to withstand fire is tenuous and not fully understood, at least according to one major manufacturer of fire-rated drywall.
+USG is the manufacturer of Sheetrock Brand Firecode C Gypsum Panels.
 USG makes the point that ASTM (American Society For Testing and Materials) testing of fire-rated drywall requires that entire "assembly/systems" be tested, not just the drywall.

 Because these assemblies are composed of many different parts, any of which could affect results, these results may be skewed.
+USG notes: